 When it comes to building a custom log home or log cabin, the distinction between the general contractor and the builder can be initially confusing.
 So, what exactly is a general contractor and what's a builder?
 We break it down for you:

 Photo: Joseph Hilliard.
 See more of this home here.

 In most states, a builder is also required to have a general contractor’s license, which can blur the line between these two important roles in a log home’s construction.
 Here’s a breakdown of the subtleties between a builder and a general contractor.

 A builder typically handles the construction of your home.
 This can include setting the foundation, framing, roofing, as well as erecting the log walls.
 Builders often don’t handle mechanical work such as heating and cooling, electrical or plumbing.

-A GC orchestrates and manages the team of subcontractors.
+A general contractor (GC) orchestrates and manages the team of subcontractors.
 He's the big-picture guy.
 Sometimes a builder acts as a general contractor; he'll use his own crew to construct your home and subcontract the mechanical work.
 This certainly isn't a problem - if he's experienced.
 In rural areas, builders almost have to be GCs to maintain their business.
 In other areas, GCs can focus on the entire protect and keep builders on task.

-Other tips: Obtain references for at least three of the GC’s completed projects.
+Obtain references for at least three of the GC’s completed projects.
 Visit former clients and ask them about their experiences, including how easy the GC was to work with, if he was able to maintain a schedule and how the final cost compared with the contract price.

 Yes, and this task should be a line item in his contract.
 Building-code requirements and the permit process create a tangle that can be time-consuming for someone not experienced in construction.